rijalBinHusen/restapi-flightphp/readme.md

 - [ ] Find a way to avoid directory listing

 ## What i learn from this project:

 - Enable php for apache2
-  When i run my machine, the browser can not render file that contain phpinfo() So, i install the package that enable php for apache2:
+  When i run my ubuntu machine, the browser can't render file that contain phpinfo() So, i install the package that enable php for apache2:
   `sudo apt install libapache2-mod-php`

 - Enabling web server to override the configuration by using .htaccess file
   1. Edit the apache2 conf
     `sudo nano /etc/apache2/apache2.conf`